tocco934/aws-foundry-ssl/README.md

       - **Important:** Do _not_ include `www` or any other sub-domain prefix
     - Enter your email address for LetsEncrypt TLS (https) certificate issuance
     - Choose the SSH key pair you set up in the EC2 Key Pairs
     - _Optional:_ Add your IP to be allowed incoming access via SSH with a slash range eg. `123.45.67.89/32`.
-The `/xx` [subnet range](https://www.calculator.net/ip-subnet-calculator.html) on the end is required - if you aren't sure, use `/32`.
+The `/xx` [subnet range](https://www.calculator.net/ip-subnet-calculator.html) on the end is required - if you aren't sure, use `/32` for IPv4 or `/128` for IPv6.
 You can always manually set or change this later in **EC2 Security Groups**
     - Choose an S3 bucket name for storing files - this name must be _globally unique_ across all S3 buckets that exist on AWS
-      - If you host Foundry on eg. `foundry.mydomain.com` then `foundry-mydomain-com` would be a good recommendation
+      - If you host Foundry on eg. `foundry.mydomain.com` then `foundry-mydomain-com` is a good recommendation

 It should be pretty automated from there.
-Again, just be careful of the LetsEncrypt issuance limits.
+Again, just be careful of the LetsEncrypt TLS issuance limits.

 If need be, set the LetsEncrypt TLS testing option to `False` in the CloudFormation setup if you are debugging a failed stack deploy.
-Should you run out of LetsEncrypt TLS requests, then you'll need to wait a week before trying again.
+Should you run out of LetsEncrypt TLS requests, you'll need to wait one week before trying again.

 ## Security and Updates